 Give your kid's room a cohesive look.

-You will still need to identify a maximum of three colors to highlight in the room.
+Whether you decide to keep all pieces in the same finish or go for a more eclectic collection, identify a maximum of three colors to highlight in the room.
 More than three will just make the room look too busy.

 It is better to go with wall paint.
 Wallpaper can fade and peel.
 Keep the walls a neutral color, as it will go with any future decor changes.